United Way of Western Connecticut

 Newtown-Sandy Hook Community Foundation

-- On February 20, 2013 The Newtown-Sandy Hook Community Foundation, Inc. (The Foundation) was formed to distribute and provide oversight to the money raised through the SHSSF.
+- On February 20, 2013 The Newtown-Sandy Hook Community Foundation, Inc. (Foundation) was formed to distribute and provide oversight to the money raised through the SHSSF.

-- The Foundation is comprised of a board of local Newtown residents and leaders, including:
+- The Foundation is comprised of a board of local Newtown residents and leaders.
+To see a current list of Foundation board members, www.nshcf.org/foundation-leadership.

-- On March 6, 2013, United Way of Western Connecticut began transferring the SHSSF to the Newtown-Sandy Hook Community Foundation.
-To date, $11.6 million has been transferred to the Foundation.
+- On March 6, 2013, United Way of Western Connecticut (United Way) began transferring the SHSSF to the Foundation.
+100% of all donations received by United Way for the Sandy Hook School Support Fund been transferred to the Foundation.

 - On April 24, 2013, after research on multiple communities who had been through mass tragedies, the Foundation allocated $7.7 million to the 40 families most affected by the elementary school shooting.
 This group of beneficiaries includes the 26 families who lost loved ones, the 12 families of children who survived but were in the classrooms where other children and educators were killed, and two individuals who were injured but survived the tragedy.